Value-added tax (VAT)

 On 1 January 2019, new rates of real estate tax for new capital contractions are introduced.
 The rates will be applied as follows: 0.2% during the second year (12 months) from putting capital constructions into operation; 0.4% during the third year (12 months) from putting capital constructions into operation; 0.6% during the fourth year (12 months) from putting capital constructions into operation; and 0.8% during the fifth year (12 months) from putting capital constructions into operation.

-The local administrative bodies can increase (decrease) the rates of real estate tax by 2.5 times.
-However, the reduced coefficient of 2 will be applied starting from 2020.
+The local administrative bodies can increase (decrease) the rates of real estate tax by 2 times.

 The amount of tax is deductible for CIT purposes.